beckend/react-themeable-ts/README.md

 ```

-Advanded `className` and `style` and conditional mix, the real power of the library.
+Advanced `className` and `style` and conditional mix, the real power of the library.
 ```js
 describe('advanced classnames with classnames module', () => {
   const styles = {